ademiltonnunes/ChatGPT-API-GenAI-Driven-Apps/ChatGPTAPI/Web-QA-Embeddings/README.md

 ## Usage
 Once the Flask application is running, you can use the web interface to ask questions about the SFBU website and receive AI-generated answers.

+## Personalize to Your Own Website

+**Note:** The testing for this project was done on the SFBU website.
+Due to space constraints, the web crawling of SFBU website was limited only to its the homepage, so this example will answer question only of data present in the homepage.
+If you want to have questions answered from your own website, you can manually execute the `main()` function in the `web_qa.py` file.
+Before doing so, make sure to update the `domain` and `full_url` variables with the desired domain and website URL.

+Please be aware that the web crawling process can be time-consuming and may cost around $2, depending on the size of the website.
+In the future, a potential enhancement could involve incorporating the web crawling process into the front-end and limiting the number of websites that can be crawled at once.